Special Registration Exchange Programs

-Students at Towson may expand their educational opportunities by studying in universities throughout Maryland, the United States, and in countries around the world.
-In some programs, students are able to pay tuition approximately equal to that at Towson (plus transportation), while others will require additional funds.
+Towson University students may expand their educational opportunities by studying at universities throughout Maryland, the United States, and in countries around the world.
+In some programs, students are able to pay tuition approximately equal to that at TU (plus transportation), while others will require additional funds.
 Students considering one of the off-campus study options will want to plan ahead for their experience.

-The Inter-Institutional Registration Program (IIR) at Towson University is designed to foster an interchange of students between Towson and other University System of Maryland institutions.
-Certain private colleges, such as Goucher College, Johns Hopkins University, Loyola University Maryland, Maryland Institute College of Art, Morgan State University, Notre Dame of Maryland University, Peabody Institute of JHU, and Stevenson University also participate in a similar program called the Baltimore Student Exchange Program (BSEP), with no additional tuition costs to students.
+The Inter-Institutional Registration Program (IIR) at Towson University is designed to foster an interchange of students between TU and other University System of Maryland (USM) institutions.
+Additionally, certain private colleges, such as Goucher College, Johns Hopkins University, Loyola University Maryland, Maryland Institute College of Art, Morgan State University, Notre Dame of Maryland University, Peabody Institute of JHU, and Stevenson University also participate in a similar program called the Baltimore Student Exchange Program (BSEP), with no additional tuition costs to students.

-Interested full-time degree candidates (at least sophomore standing) should contact the Special Programs Office at firstname.lastname@example.org.
+Students who are interested in the IIR or BSEP should contact the Special Programs Office at firstname.lastname@example.org.
 Qualifying students must be full time, degree-seeking students in good academic standing and hold sophomore status or higher.
-Students must maintain a combined full load (12 or more units) with a minimum of 6 units at TU.
-With approval of the coordinator, students may register for one course in a spring or fall term with a maximum of two courses per academic year at the host institution.
+Students must maintain a full load (12 or more units) at TU.
+With approval of the coordinator, students may register for one course in a spring or fall term with a maximum of two courses per academic year at all host institutions combined.
 Enrollment is on a space-available basis.
-Students must obtain special permits or instructor consent to register for courses that require them at the host institution.
+Students must obtain special permits or instructor consent to register for courses that require permission to register at the host institution.
 Students participating in these programs must follow the academic calendar at the host institution including add/drop and withdrawal deadlines.

-At the end of the term, the host institution’s registrar will send an official transcript to Towson and the courses completed and grades earned will be posted to the Towson record and calculated into the Towson cumulative average.
-Additionally, a notation will be made that the course work was completed through the program, indicating the name of the host institution.
+At the end of the term, the host institution’s Registrar will send an official transcript to TU.
+The courses completed and grades earned will be posted to the TU record and calculated into Towson University's cumulative grade point average.
+Additionally, a notation will be made that the coursework was completed through the program, indicating the name of the host institution.

 Reserve Officers' Training Corps (ROTC)

 Undergraduate students who meet certain eligibility criteria may participate in officer training for the military.
-Towson will accept transfer units earned from a recognized ROTC Program sponsored by an accredited college or university.
-The Army ROTC program is coordinated through Loyola University Maryland (410-617-2276) and the Air Force ROTC program is with the University of Maryland College Park (301-314-3242).
-Courses will be considered upper- or lower-level units as defined by the transferring school, and are applicable as elective units toward a TU degree.
-ROTC units are considered to be non-traditional units and are part of a maximum of 45 non-traditional units allowed by academic policy.
+TU will accept transfer units earned from a recognized ROTC Program sponsored by an accredited college or university.
+The Army ROTC program is coordinated through Loyola University Maryland (410-617-2276).
+The Air Force ROTC program is coordinated with the University of Maryland College Park (301-314-3242).
+Courses will be considered upper-level or lower-level units as defined by the transferring school and are applicable as elective units toward a TU degree.
+ROTC units are considered to be non-traditional units and are included in the 45 non-traditional unit maximum allowed by academic policy.